 Medicines dispensed under prescriber bag orders were removed from the dataset prior to analysis.

 Drugs selected for this report were chosen using the following ATC codes:

 ATC4 = N05CD (Benzodiazepine derivatives as hypnotics and sedatives)

 This release includes the following indicator by Primary Health Network (PHN):

 New Australian guidelines to reduce health risks from drinking alcohol were released in December 2020.
 Data for alcohol risk in this report are measured against the 2009 guidelines.
 NDSHS data relating to the updated guidelines are available here.

-Lifetime risky alcohol consumption was determined if alcohol consumption exceeded the 2009 National Health and Medical Research Council (NHMRC) guidelines for reducing health risks associated with alcohol consumption.
+Lifetime risky alcohol consumption was determined if alcohol consumption exceeded the 2009 guidelines for reducing health risks associated with alcohol consumption (NHMRC 2009).